apache/nifi-minifi-cpp/README.md

 ## Caveats
 * We follow semver with regards to API compatibility, but no ABI compatibility is provided.
 See [semver's website](https://semver.org/) for more information
-* Build and usage currently only supports Windows, Linux and OS X environments.
+* Build and usage currently only supports Windows, Linux and macOS environments.
 MiNiFi C++ can be built and run through the Windows Subsystem for Linux but we provide no support for this platform.
 * Provenance events generation is supported and are persisted using RocksDB.
 Volatile repositories can be used on systems without persistent storage.
 * If MiNiFi C++ is built with the OPC-UA extension enabled, it bundles [open62541](https://open62541.org/), which is available under the Mozilla Public License Version 2.0, a Category B license under [ASF 3rd party license policy](https://www.apache.org/legal/resolved.html#category-b).
 * If MiNiFi C++ packaged on Windows, the resulting MSI may not be publicly redistributed under the Apache license, because it contains Microsoft redistributable DLLs, which fall under Category X of the [ASF 3rd party license policy](https://www.apache.org/legal/resolved.html#category-x).